Maria Ersdotter

 Maria Ersdotter (1685 – 19 July 1721) was a Swedish woman executed for incest after having a child with her former stepson.

 Background

 On 16 November 1720, Maria, the widow of the military furir Nils Dullfjär (d.
 1718), gave birth to a child two years after the death of her husband.
 The child, a son, was weak and a priest was called upon to baptize it the day after.
 On his way to the farm, the mother of Maria told the priest that the father of the child was corporal Albrekt Nilsson Dullfjär, her 24-year-old former stepson; his mother had been the first wife of Maria's husband.
-When the priest arrived to the farm, he asked Maria who the father was.
+When the priest arrived at the farm, he asked Maria who the father was.
 She did not wish to answer, but finally, he managed to make her admit that the father was her former stepson.
 The priest then forced her to repeat her confession; first to her relatives, and then in front of three other witnesses, before the child was baptized.